Setting up Multi-node vSphere Cluster with VSan Support on Equinix Metal

 An Equinix Metal account, with the ability to provision servers, and the ability to SSH into them.

-Terraform is just a single binary.
-Visit their download page, choose your OS, make the binary executable and move into your enivorment path.
+Terraform, it is a single binary file.
+Visit their download page choose the specific OS.
+Once downloaded make the binary executable and move into your particular environment path.

 curl -LO https://releases.hashicorp.com/terraform/0.12.18/terraform_0.12.18_darwin_amd64.zip unzip terraform_0.12.18_darwin_amd64.zip chmod +x terraform sudo mv terraform /usr/local/bin/

 Terraform uses modules to deploy infrastructure.
 In order to initialize the modules your simply run: